When a NSF-capable device begins a BGP session with a BGP peer, it sends an OPEN message to the peer. Included in the message

 is a declaration that the NSF-capable device has “graceful restart capability.”
 Graceful restart is the mechanism by which

-If the BGP session is lost during the RP switchover, the NSF-aware BGP peer marks all routes associated with the NSF-capable
+If the BGP session is lost during the RP switchover, the NSF-aware BGP peer marks all the routes associated with the NSF-capable

 device as stale; however, it continues to use these routes to make forwarding decisions for a set period of time.
 This functionality